metno/S-ENDA-documentation/source/architecture.rst

 #############
 An experienced user who knows how to access and process data in their tool of choice.
-Besides the WebUI portals they need a machine-to-machine interface, so that they can integrate this with their code or command line tools.
+Besides the WebUI portals they need a machine-to-machine interface, so that they can integrate with their code or command line tools.

 Providers
 ---------